heyjaywilson/swift-examples/Posts/StoredProperties.md

 As long as the properties are variables and used on an instance that is not a constant, the values can be changed.

 If the properties were constants, then they could not be changed.
 If the instance of a **structure** is assigned to a constant, then the properties cannot be changed.
 If the instance of a **class** is assigned to a constant, then the properties can be changed.
-This difference is due to the value (structures) vs reference (classes) types.
+This difference is due to the value (structures) vs. reference (classes) types.
 When a value type is declared as a constant, then so are all the properties.
 It does not matter if the properties were declared as variables or constants.
 When a reference type is declared as a constant, then the properties that are variables can be changed for that instance.

 *Reminder*
 - A structure is a **value type**.